-- a. public capital raising to fund the continued expansion of our automotive lending businesses, Fin One Pty Ltd and Finance One Commercial Pty Ltd trading as Finance One; and - b. provision of consumer vehicle loans, commercial vehicle loans and mobile plant and equipment loans by Finance One.
+- a. public and private capital raising to fund the continued expansion of our predominantly automotive lending businesses, Fin One Pty Ltd, Finance One Commercial Pty Ltd (trading as Finance One) and our debt collection businesses, Strategic Collections Pty Ltd and Commercial Credit Control Pty Ltd; - b. provision of a suite of consumer and commercial loans by Finance One; and - c. provision of debt purchasing and debt collection services by Strategic Collections Pty Ltd and its subsidiary Commercial Credit Control Pty Ltd.

-There was no significant change in the nature of the activities of the Group during the year.
+There was no significant change in the nature of the activity of the Group during the year.